ruchaakadam/ArcadeVerse/README.md

 # 🎮 ArcadeVerse

-ArcadeVerse is an interactive web-based arcade featuring a collection of classic games built using HTML, CSS, and JavaScript.
+ArcadeVerse is an offline-friendly arcade website featuring multiple classic games built using HTML, CSS, and JavaScript.

 ## 🎯 Games